calchulus/quadraticOcean/README.md

 This is a work in progress, as I found out about this hackathon a bit late.
 I hope to submit more of my ideas and some working versions of an interface.

 Thanks for taking the time to check this out!
 I hope to be able to have an extension to continue developing, but I have created the framework and logic for the voting below.
+I've forked the initial creatreact app marketplace and hope to build some of the functionality in the coming week.

 [Google doc for reading](https://docs.google.com/document/d/15jCUONWOrSQjNabBmHD_wlWw3wPIz5NM7ISzZPgZttE/edit?usp=sharing)